 How do you use varying colors in a monochromatic tonal scheme?

-In monochromatic color scheme varying colors can be used by creating shades of gray.
+In a monochromatic color scheme varying colors can be used to create shades of gray.
 There are different shades of gray for different colors.
 You can use these to create contrast.
-Moreover, using zonal system is another way of using tonal scheme.
+Moreover, using the zonal system is another way of using a tonal scheme.

 Is post-production really needed for tonal contrasts?